 Mix Huel chocolate powder with bitter liquids

-Overall, you can make your chocolate Huel taste better by mixing it with cucumber water, alkaline water, or unsweetened cranberry juice as your base to balance the sweetness flavor.
+Overall, you can make your chocolate Huel taste better by mixing it with cucumber water, alkaline water, or unsweetened cranberry juice as your base to balance the sweet flavor.
 Adding bitter flavors helps to hide the sweet flavor.

 You can also make chocolate huel more desirable by adding black coffee (this can be instant or filtered), especially if you drink it in the morning.
 I usually drink my Huel before work so adding a shot of double espresso not only makes it taste delicious but also gives me a caffeine boost.